chabazite/chabazite/README.md

 ### <div align="center">I'm a co-founder and CTO for Rilevera with AI/ML background focusing on product driven technology.</div>

-- 🖥️ Visit my website at: [https://chabazite.github.io/](https://chabazite.github.io/)

-- 📘 I’m currently reading The Dresden Files and building a cybersecurity startup from the ground up!
+- 📘 I’m currently reading Dungeon Crawler Carl and building a cybersecurity startup from the ground up!

-- ❓ Ask me about Dungeons and Dragons, Machine Learning, or myself in general.
+- ❓ Ask me about Dungeons and Dragons, Machine Learning, product-lead technology, or myself in general.
 If I don't know the answer, we can find out together!

 - ⚡ Fun fact: I am a boardgame fanatic and a DnD Dungeon Master.